 Scott has spent his life having a direct impact on our Military and their Families.

 He understands that readiness and resiliency is derived from empowering people from all walks of life to work together to achieve professional and personal missions, whether in the military or the private sector.
 His leadership defines the strategic and tactical goals of the company.
-The Valor Network never loses sight that at the beginning and end of all our processes is a patient that has placed their trust in us to do our best, every time.
+The Valor Network never loses sight that at the beginning and end of all our processes our customer has placed their trust in us to do our best, every time.

 He has been described by the media as someone who “likes to get close to the fight, so close that his soldiers sometimes worry about his safety.
 He insists on traveling with the lead company.”
 Michael Corkery, Providence Rhode Island Journal 2003

-Valor continues to produce timely and accurate reporting of all Radiological examinations.
+Valor continues to produce timely and accurate reporting.
 Problem solving has been made easy through their 24/7 contact service.
 Outstanding service.

 The contractor seems to have an excellent rapport with their employees, which has helped to create a stable and motivated workforce.
 Invoices were submitted timely and accurately with no management issues noted.